mathieucarbou/license-maven-plugin/docs/index.md

 All plugin configuration options are described in the [Detailed Maven documentation](#detailed-maven-documentation) but here are some details.

 - `useDefaultExcludes`: The default exclusion list can be found [here](https://github.com/mathieucarbou/license-maven-plugin/blob/master/license-maven-plugin/src/main/java/com/mycila/maven/plugin/license/Default.java)
+- `prohibitLegacyUse`: Fail when deprecated configuration options are used (the default behaviour is to warn).

 ### License templates